waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Sage Passage:** Passing the gatehouse sage does NOT mean sightings are complete; it only means you have the Clear Bell (or Eusine is defeated).
 The Trio inside is the final check.

 ## Suicune Sighting Troubleshooting
 - Route 42 (26, 15): Target.
 Must approach precisely.
-If empty, check for Eusine nearby.
+Current Status: Empty.
+Eusine not present.
 - Route 36 (35, 9): Attempted (Turn 26933) - No trigger.
 - Hypothesis: Tracker assumed "empty" meant "triggered," but it might mean "not yet spawned."
+- Dialogue Check: Tin Tower Gatehouse Sages say "The Tin Tower shook!
+A Pokemon returned to the top!" but won't battle.
 - To Check:
   - Approach (26, 15) on Route 42 from the water/south.
   - Check if Eusine appears after the flee.